arduino/arduino-pro-content/content/tutorials/portenta-h7/ec-ard-3wirevalve/content.md

 ![Schematics of the 3 wire motor](/Users/lenardgeorge/Documents/Arduino/03_Pro/arduino-pro-content/content/tutorials/portenta-h7/ec-ard-3wirevalve/assets/ec_ard_valve_wires.svg)

-Connect the red and the blue wire to any one of the 8 pairs of `LATCHING OUT` pins, `1N` and `1P` of your Edge Control board.
+Connect the red and the blue wire to any one of the 8 pairs of `LATCHING OUT` pins.
+In this example we will use `1N` and `1P` of your Edge Control board.
 Latches allow you to store the state of the pins based on the previous output.
 As the valve doesnt come with internal drivers to store the state of the motor, we will use the `Latching_out` pins (instead of `Latching_out_cmd`) that are the ones that include drivers on the edge control.

 ![Connecting the valves to the Phoenix](assets/ec_ard_connect_valve.svg)